St Mark’s Basilica

-Entering into the Nave, the interior shows the Greek-cross layout, with a central dome and a dome in each of the four, square bays; these aisle’d bays meeting in a crossing, dominated by huge piers pierced with passages.
+Entering into the Nave, the interior shows the Greek-cross layout, with a central dome and a dome in each of the four, square bays.
+These aisled bays meet in a crossing, dominated by huge piers.

-Following the tenets of Byzantine religious architecture, St. Mark’s displays the principle of bi-partition into earthly zone (floor and walls) and celestial part (vaulted ceilings and cupolas).
-Purpose and function are underlined by the different materials used to cover the masonry.
+Following the rules of Byzantine religious architecture, the interior displays the principle of bi-partition into earthly zone (floor and walls) and celestial part (vaulted ceilings and cupolas).
+Purpose and function, are demonstrated by the use of different materials to cover the masonry.

 Mosaics.
 The upper levels of the interior are completely covered with bright mosaics, covering an area of about 8000 sq. metres.
 The great majority use the traditional background of gold glass tesserae, with many varieties of marble forming the imagery.
 In the restricted lighting their colours glow, giving a magical atmosphere; allowing you to experience the glory of the basilica.

-The earliest mosaics date from the late 12th century, found in the Narthex and was probably carried out by a workshop that had left Constantinople in the mid-11th century and worked at the island of Torcello Cathedral.
+The earliest mosaics date from the late 12th century, as found in the Narthex and was probably carried out by a workshop that had left Constantinople in the mid-11th century, to work at the cathedral on the island of Torcello.

-The taking of Constantinople in 1204 was a deciding moment for the mosaic decoration of the basilica.
+The conquest of Constantinople in 1204 was a critical factor for the mosaic decoration.
 Large amounts of mosaic material were brought in and a Venetian school of mosaic decoration began to develop.
 Moreover, a 4th or 5th century treasure, the “Cotton Genesis”, the earliest illustrated Bible; was brought from Constantinople.
 It supplied the designs for the exquisite mosaics of the Creation and the stories of Abraham, Joseph, and Moses; that adorn the narthex (entrance hall).
 They are among the most beautiful and best preserved in all the basilica – there is something wonderful about the directness of the imagery in their 2-dimensional form.